 New – Excessive disengagement can lead to the test becoming invalid.
 If the student rapidly guesses through 30% or more of the questions, a notice appears at the end that their test is invalidated.
-See Invalid and Growth Test Results.
+Invalidated tests also appear on the Class and Grade reports.
+See also Invalid and Growth Test Results.

 Rapid Guessing Defined

 A rapid guess means the student answered in a few seconds, well below the average response time measured by NWEA for each test question.
 The response is so fast that the student could not actually view the whole question.